-Mike Scott sees Bucks, Nets as the two teams who can challenge Sixers for Eastern Conference supremacy next season
+Philadelphia 76ers stretch forward mike scott thinks the Milwaukee Bucks and Brooklyn Nets are the two teams who can challenge the Sixers for Eastern Conference supremacy next season.

 The East is wide-open after Kawhi Leonard left the Toronto Raptors for the Los Angeles Clippers.
 The Sixers lost Jimmy Butler and JJ Redick this offseason, but signed All-Star big man Al Horford and acquired shooting guard Josh Richardson from the Miami Heat in the Butler sign-and-trade deal.